Hello

 SAVE THE DATES!

 Free parking is signposted as you enter the village.
-We have refreshments, outside seating, a 'woodland wonder' and eight fabulous artists in the church.
-Painting, weaving, photography, glass and leather are all respresented.
+We have refreshments, outside seating, a 'woodland wonder' and nine fabulous artists in the church.
+Painting, mixed media, jewellery, photography, glass and leather are all respresented.
 Our artists are experts in their field and very interesting to talk to.

 Entry is free, you don't have to buy anything.
 The proceeds from refreshment sales are donated to the church.
 Without the support of the church wardens and the PCC it would not be possible to exhibit.